Unathi Mali

-Unathi Elis Mali (born 3 December 1989) is a South African rugby sevens player.
+Unathi Elis Mali (born 3 December 1989) is a South African rugby union and sevens player.

 Biography

 Mali competed for South Africa at the 2018 Commonwealth Games in Gold Coast, Queensland, Australia.
 She was named in South Africa's squad for the 2022 Commonwealth Games in Birmingham where they finished in seventh place.

 Mali was selected again to represent South Africa at the 2022 Rugby World Cup Sevens in Cape Town.
+She featured for the South African fifteens team at the inaugural 2023 WXV 2 tournament in Stellenbosch.